 UWE Bristol research has had a major influence on the teaching, reading and writing of children’s literature, at home and abroad.
 Benefits include better practice in schools, specialist writing for reluctant readers, and the bringing of children’s literature to public and critical attention.

 Impact of teaching methods on reading habits

-The research and publishing of Dr Catherine Butler, formerly of UWE Bristol’s Faculty of Arts, Creative Industries and Education (now known as the School of Art, Design, Culture and Media), has had a significant impact on the teaching of literature to children.
+The research and publishing of Dr Catherine Butler, formerly of UWE Bristol’s Faculty of Arts, Creative Industries and Education (now known as the College of Arts, Technology and Environment), has had a significant impact on the teaching of literature to children.